LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - [How to easily avoid potential problems](#how-to-easily-avoid-potential-problems)
       - [YAML headers](#yaml-headers)
-      - [Problems when .Rmd contain space in its name](#problems-when-.rmd-contain-space-in-its-name)
+      - [Problems when .Rmd file contains space in its name](#problems-when-.rmd-file-contains-space-in-its-name)
   - [Additional information](#additional-information)
   - [Installation steps (for Windows)](#installation-steps-for-windows)
-      - [Try following steps if the package weren’t installed successfully](#try-following-steps-if-the-package-werent-installed-successfully)
+      - [Try following steps if it seems that the package wasn't installed properly](#try-following-steps-if-it-seems-that-the-package-wasnt-installed-properly)
   - [Necessary packages](#necessary-packages)
-  - [Example of using this package "workflowrsubdirs"](#example-of-using-this-package-workflowrsubdirs)
+  - [Example of using this package `workflowrsubdirs`](#example-of-using-this-package-workflowrsubdirs)
       - [Usage of workflowrsubdirs after it's installed](#usage-of-workflowrsubdirs-after-its-installed)
   - [Additional notes](#additional-notes)